allianz/ng-aquila/projects/ng-aquila/src/comparison-table/comparison-table.md

 You can easily place other components like a dropdown in the comparison table:

 Please note that **this is an option for Expert**.
 This means that form controls inside the comparison table are currently only intended for internal and not for client-facing applications.

+Switch the theme to "EXPERT" at the top of the page to see the correct expert comparison table.

 <!-- example(comparison-table-form-elements) -->